ilpropheta/playground-ot4mmv6n/markdowns/welcome.md

-# WIP
+# The best C++ programmer can adapt on any style

 ## Welcome!

-Welcome to my workshop "WIP", hosted by [tech.io](https://tech.io)!
+Welcome to my workshop "The best C++ programmer can adapt on any style", hosted by [tech.io](https://tech.io)!

 This playground is an interactive environment where you can face with challenges directly on your browser.

-This workshop is an evolution of my [previous one](https://tech.io/playgrounds/098a2aa83ce82c5ad96efacc3ba2734b02122/).
-I removed the last section and I improved the others thanks to some feedback I got.
+This workshop is an improvement version of my [previous one](https://tech.io/playgrounds/098a2aa83ce82c5ad96efacc3ba2734b02122/).

 ## Introduction